Pistachio ganache is a smooth, creamy filling with real pistachio flavor, whipped light and perfect for cakes, cupcakes, and layered desserts.

 Can I make this ganache ahead of time?

-Yes!
-You can prepare it the day before and keep it in the fridge.
-Just whip it right before using.
+Yes, prepare it a day ahead and store it in the fridge, then whip it just before using.

 Can I freeze whipped pistachio ganache?